maliMirkec/personal-website/site/articles/github-atom-first-steps.md

 To install **sync-settings**, find package in a list (should be first on the list) and then click _Install_ button.

-{% cldnryimg "sync-settings-1_fdwmpf" "Sync-settings installation."
-759 395 %}
+{% cldnryfetch "sync-settings-1_fdwmpf" "Sync-settings installation." false true "center" %}

 ### sync-settings configuration